1100 South Ocean Boulevard, Palm Beach, Florida

-On completion in 1927, the 62,500 square foot mansion was the 5th largest private home in the country behind the likes of Biltmore and The Breakers.
+On completion in 1927, the 62,500 square foot mansion was among the 100 largest private homes, but was significantly behind the likes of Biltmore and The Breakers.
 But, whereas those mansions were designed by one of America's greatest architects (Richard Morris Hunt), Mrs Post took a different angle and consulted with Hollywood set-designers and the architect she brought over from Austria to create a unique blend to her own taste.

 Mar-a-Lago's exterior is sometimes described as a "Disney-esque" combination of Hispanic, Moorish and Venetian architecture.
 The living room's 35-foot ceiling is lined with gold-leaf and is a larger version of a ceiling found in the Galleria dell'Accademia in Venice, Italy.
 Other styles within the mansion included Mrs Post's French Louis XVI bedroom and the Dutch Room.
 The 75-foot tower that dominates the property was partially inspired by the Palace at Palenque in Mexico and at the top it conceals the bedroom suite where Michael Jackson and Lisa Marie Presley honeymooned in 1994.